abhi-bose/robocorp_automationII/README.md

-# Template: Robot Framework - Minimal
+# Template: Robot Framework - Order robots from RobotSpareBin Industries Inc

 This is the simplest template to start from.